srps/philoagents-course/INSTALL_AND_USAGE.md

 make infrastructure-build
 ```

-> [!NOTE]
-> To visualize the raw and RAG data from MongoDB, we recommend using [MongoDB Compass](https://rebrand.ly/philoagents-mongodb-compass) or Mongo's official IDE plugin (e.g., `MongoDB for VS Code`).
-To connect to the working MongoDB instance, use the `MONGODB_URI` value from the `.env` file or found inside the [config.py](philoagents-api/src/philoagents/config.py) file.

 # ⚡️ Running the Code for Each Lesson

 After you have set up your environment (through the `.env` file) and local infrastructure (through Docker), you are ready to run the code.